The 7 Best RV Toilets (Reviews For 2025)

 What Could be Improved and Why

-This RV toilet is only available in one color.
+This unit is only available in one color.
 Plus the standard height of this is not suitable to people who are really tall or have joint problems.
 People with knee problems do not find it comfortable to use because of its height.

 Bottom Line